Careers support for military veterans with a disability

 Specialist LinkedIn group and community forum

 We've set up a LinkedIn page The Open University Disabled Veterans Careers Group, aimed at providing careers information and insights to students who are part of the Disabled Veterans Scheme at the Open University.
-The OU Disabled Veterans Community forum provides the opportunity to chat with your fellow veterans about their experiences, share advice, ask questions and learn about what other services are available to you at the university.
+To chat with your fellow veterans about their experiences, share advice, ask questions and learn about what other services are available to you at the university join the OU Disabled Veterans Community forum.